-The Town-Planning Board's agent shall record all subdivision plats, legal documents and agreements.
+The Planning Board's agent shall record all subdivision plats, site plan notices of decision, legal documents and agreements.
 Any recording fees shall be provided by the applicant prior to recording.

-Upon execution of any subdivision plat the Town shall retain one copy and shall forward a copy of the signed plat to:
+Upon execution of any subdivision plat the Town shall retain one copy in the Planning Board's records and shall forward a copy of the signed plat to:

 - 1. The Canterbury Tax Assessor. - 2.
-The consulting firm or agency charged with updating the Canterbury Tax Map (digital copy). - 3.
-The applicant. - 4.3.
-The third-party site inspector (if required).
+The consulting firm(s) or agency charged with updating the Canterbury Tax Map (digital copy). - 3.
+The third-party site inspector(s) (if required).

 If prior to a site plan approval there was not a boundary survey of this property on record at the Merrimack County Registry of Deeds, a boundary survey shall be prepared as part of this application.
-The boundary survey shall contain the information required by RSA 676:18 (III), shall be recorded in the Merrimack

-County Registry of Deeds by the applicant.
+The boundary survey shall contain the information required by RSA 676:18 (III), shall be recorded in the Merrimack County Registry of Deeds by the applicant.
 One mylar copy shall be provided to the Town in accordance with RSA 676:18(IV).